JavaScript is required

 One trick that really opens up your immersion options is using a VPN to access content from countries where your target language is spoken.
 Streaming services show different content based on your location, and a VPN lets you unlock that.

-Consuming media in your target language
+Consuming media to become fluent in a language

 This is where immersion gets fun.
 You're going to replace most of your entertainment with content in your target language.

-Start with shows and movies
+Start with TV shows and movies

 Pick a TV show in your target language and commit to it.
 Start with a subtitle setup that works for your level.
 Complete beginners might need subtitles in their native language at first.
 As you improve, switch to subtitles in the target language.
 Eventually, you'll want to go subtitle-free.